 Even the marina building is constructed of logs.
 Boaters are afforded all the same amenities as guests staying in the large lodge.
-And, there are a seemingly endless list of activities and services.
+And, there is a seemingly endless list of activities and services.

 The lodge has five wings arranged in a star pattern.
 It was built in 1930, at the beginning of the Great Depression, with a labor crew of 3500 men.
 This image is the end of one of the wings.